simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 ![Interface Screenshot](./images/screenshot.jpg)

-2. Write your prompt on the bar at the bottom right of the screen and press 'send'.
+2. Write your prompt in the search bar at the bottom left of the screen and press 'send'.

 3. Our model will analyze your prompt and provide an adequate language model to process it.
-This model will be displayed on the chat, while the interface will show data on your prompt's environmental impact and computational costs on the screen's right side.
+This model will be displayed in the chat, while the interface will show data on your prompt's environmental impact and computational costs on the screen's right side.

 4. This repo also contains the methodology we used to train our model.
 Feel free to adapt it and retrain it to your specific needs!